WillCusick/RenameChromeTabs/README.md

 # RenameChromeTabs
-A Chrome extension to rename chrome tabs.
+A Chrome extension to rename Chrome tabs.